Tutan Reyes: New Orleans Saints

-Reyes was drafted by the New Orleans Saints in the fifth round of the 2000 NFL Draft and played for the Saints for two seasons seeing action in one game.
+Reyes was drafted by the New Orleans Saints in the fifth round of the 2000 NFL draft and played for the Saints for two seasons, seeing action in one game.
+Reyes was ultimately waived early in the 2002 NFL season.

 Tampa Bay Buccaneers

-After the 2001 NFL season, Reyes suited up for the Tampa Bay Buccaneers but saw no game action.
+Immediately following his waiver by the Saints, Reyes was claimed off of waivers by the Tampa Bay Buccaneers, and was active on two occasions, but saw no game action before being waived shortly afterwards.

 Carolina Panthers

-During the 2002 NFL season, he went to the Carolina Panthers.
+Subsequent to his waiver by the Buccaneers, Reyes was claimed by the Carolina Panthers, though he saw no regular-season game action in 2002 or 2003.
 He started 12 games in the 2004 NFL season at right and left guard as part of the Carolina Panthers offensive line that used five different starting combinations.
 He made his first NFL start at left guard against the Kansas City Chiefs in 2004 and helped clear lanes for running back DeShaun Foster to rush for 174 yards, the fourth-highest total in Panthers history.
 In 2005, Reyes had his best season as a pro.
-He started in all 16 regular season games, and 3 playoff games, helping lead the Panthers to their 2nd NFC Championship appearance in 3 years.
+He started in all 16 regular season games as well as each of the Panthers' three playoff games, contributing to the Panthers' second NFC Championship appearance in a three-year span.

 Buffalo Bills

 After the 2005 NFL season, Reyes left the Panthers and signed with the Buffalo Bills.
-He started the first 6 games of the 2006 season at left guard before suffering a shoulder injury.
-Reyes would not play again that season.
+He started the first 6 games of the 2006 season at left guard before suffering a shoulder injury which would end his season.

 Jacksonville Jaguars

 On August 19, 2007, Reyes signed with the Jacksonville Jaguars.
 He saw action in one game that season.
-In 2008, Reyes started three games for the Jaguars, playing in 15.
+In 2008, Reyes started three games among 15 total appearances.

 New York Giants

-Reyes signed with his hometown team, the New York Giants on May 21, 2009.
-He was later waived on September 15.
+Reyes signed with his hometown team, the New York Giants on May 21, 2009, but was later waived on September 15.

 Houston Texans

-Reyes was signed by the Houston Texans on October 14, 2009, in what would be his 10th and final NFL season.
+Reyes was signed by the Houston Texans on October 14, 2009, the final team of his 10-year NFL career.